Modified 25 May 2018

 Order processing in the online shop and customer account

-We process the data of our customers as part of the ordering process in our online shop to allow them to select and order the selected products and services, as well as their payment and delivery, or execution.
+We process our customers’ data as part of the ordering process in our online shop to allow them to select and order the selected products and services, as well as their payment and delivery or execution.

-The processed data includes inventory data, communication data, contract data, payment data and persons affected by the processing belong to our customers, prospects and other business partners.
-Processing is for the purpose of providing contractual services in the context of the operation of an online shop, billing, delivery and customer service.
-Here we use session cookies for the storage of the shopping cart contents and permanent cookies for the storage of the login status.
+The processed data includes inventory data, communication data, contract data, payment data, and persons affected by the processing belonging to our customers, prospects and other business partners.
+Processing is to provide contractual services in the context of the operation of an online shop, billing, delivery and customer service.
+Here we use session cookies for storing the shopping cart contents and permanent cookies for storing the login status.

-As part of the registration and re-registration and use of our online services, we store the IP address and the time of the respective user action.
-The storage is based on our legitimate interests, as well as the user’s protection against misuse and other unauthorized use.
-A transfer of these data to third parties does not take place, unless it is necessary for the prosecution of our claims or there is a legal obligation in accordance with.
+As part of the registration, re-registration, and use of our online services, we store the IP address and the time of the respective user action.
+The storage is based on our legitimate interests and the user’s protection against misuse and other unauthorized use.
+A transfer of these data to third parties does not occur unless it is necessary to prosecute our claims or there is a legal obligation in accordance.
 Art.
 6 para.
 1 lit. c DSGVO.

-The deletion takes place after expiry of legal warranty and comparable obligations, the necessity of keeping the data is checked every three years; in the case of legal archiving obligations, the deletion takes place after its expiration (end of commercial law (6 years) and tax law (10 years) retention obligation).
+The deletion takes place after the expiry of the legal warranty, and comparable obligations, the necessity of keeping the data is checked every three years; in the case of legal archiving obligations, the deletion takes place after its expiration (end of commercial law (6 years) and tax law (10 years) retention obligation).

 External payment service providers

 We use external payment service providers, through whose platforms the users and we can make payment transactions.
 These providers have their own privacy policies that apply to the data they collect.
 Eg

 Payment Express (https://paymentexpress.co.nz/payment_express_privacy_policy_nz )